awsdocs/aws-control-tower-guide/doc_source/existing-config-resources.md

    1. In the **AuthorizedAwsRegion** field, replace the *HOME\_REGION*

-1. During deployment on the CloudFormation console, add the member account number\.
+1. During deployment on the AWS CloudFormation console, add the member account number\.

 1. Add the AWS Regions that were identified in Step 4\.